riege/one-record-ontologydatamodel/README.md

 official IATA Ontology on GitHub at https://github.com/IATA-Cargo/ONE-Record.

-Note that the deliverable of this project contains POJO classes from the Ontologies for "Data-Model" _only_, excluding the "API" part.
+Note that the deliverable of this project contains POJO classes from the Ontologies for "Data-Model", "API" and the "CoreCodeLists" part.

 ### Codelists and Utility
 This repository additionally contains some assisting classes e.g.,